Phyllis Draper: Second publication

-Phyllis Draper went on to expand the results from her first study and compare them to another bog, known as Curtis bog in Lucas country, Ohio.
+Phyllis Draper went on to expand the results from her first study and compare them to another bog, known as Curtis bog in Lucas County, Ohio.
 The goal of this study was to understand the origins of both locations based on the pollen collected in the peat samples.
 The methods of this study were more descriptive, but had many parallels with her previous paper, including the separation of the peat and the boiling of the pollen samples in potassium hydroxide.
 The samples were collected by Paul Sears.
 With more extensive data, Phyllis Draper was able to expand her previous pollen diagram of New Haven Bog.
 The methods section of the paper explained that depth went as deep as 10 feet subsurface.
 The y-axis depicts this depth with 1 at the top and 10 at the bottom, indicating that top to bottom was read as the "newest to oldest" sedimentation.
 This is the typical layout for pollen diagrams today.
 Across the x-axis was the percentage of each pollen type.
 Draper now had data for more species and was able to find a forest succession pattern present in the New Haven Bog via the observed disappearance and reappearance of trees with a dominance of conifer species.
 This was compared to Curtis Bog, which lacked the succession pattern.
 The overall goal of this paper was to compare the basal ages of the two bogs.
 This was not achieved because of unsuccessful dating techniques.